lroSTM/CdkHarLondon/README.md

 ## Solution Architecture

 To deploy our solution, we have designed the following target architecture.
 Our solution benefits from the integration with [STM32Cube.AI Developer Cloud](https://stm32ai-cs.st.com/home).
 It provides us with a comprehensive set of tools for benchmarking our model.
-This integration allows us to measure the memory footprint and inference time of our model, as well as generate the necessary files for the application code.<br>
+This integration allows us to measure the memory footprint and inference time of our model, as well as generate the necessary files for the application code.
 Our architecture is comprised of three interconnected stacks: ML, IoT, and Pipeline.

 1. ML Stack: Responsible for managing the MLOps process.
 2. IoT Stack : Responsible for edge deployment, OTA updates, and AWS IoT Core connectivity.
 3. Pipeline Stack: Responsible for orchestrating the CI/CD workflow, which automates the deployment of the ML and IoT stacks.